 - Myocardial Infarction (also known as a heart attack) occurs when blood flow is restricted to your heart, depriving it of oxygenated blood, causing heart failure.
 When the heart has a lack of oxygen supply for too long, the tissues begin to die.
 A heart attack is a serious medical condition that can cause death and requires immediate medical attention.

-In clinical trials, patients on Invokana ® were more likely to develop diabetic ketoacidosis than patients on other SGLT2 inhibitors.
-Ketoacidosis normally involves very high level of sugar in the blood.
-Many Invokana ® users with normal or mildly-elevated blood-sugar have developed ketoacidosis.
+In clinical trials, patients on Invokana® were more likely to develop diabetic ketoacidosis than patients on other SGLT2 inhibitors.
+Ketoacidosis normally involves a very high level of sugar in the blood.
+Many Invokana® users with normal or mildly-elevated blood-sugar have developed ketoacidosis.
 Because of ketoacidosis’ unusual symptoms, diagnosis can be delayed, resulting in a delay in treatment until it becomes life-threatening.

 On February 25, 2016, the European Medicines Agency recommended a warning to doctors and patients in order to minimize the risk of diabetic ketoacidosis symptoms in patients taking SGLT2 inhibitors.
 If you have been affected by the serious effects of Invokana ®, call a Burg Simpson Dangerous Drug Attorney now to discuss the details of your case by filling out the Free Case Evaluation form.